Every journey begins with a single step. If you’re new to investing, the most important thing is simply to get started.

 Consider rebalancing after big market movements

-When a market goes up or down by 5 percent or more, your allocation will likely fall out of balance.
+When a market goes up or down by 5% or more, your allocation will likely fall out of balance.
 So if you want to be more proactive, you might also consider rebalancing your portfolio anytime the markets move dramatically, such as the ups and downs we’ve seen this January.

 Rebalancing makes my head hurt, how can I avoid this?

 Rebalancing a complicated investment portfolio used to be a tedious exercise that made it attractive to have a financial advisor in your corner.
-But technology has come to the rescue – Personal Capital and FutureAdvisor being two that can make the task more manageable.
+But technology has come to the rescue – Empower, previously Personal Capital, can make the task more manageable.
+Read more in our full review of Empower.

 If you’re still wary, consider one of these robo-advisors, or what I like to call automatically-managed investment accounts, for your IRA.
 These include Wealthfront, Betterment, and Acorns.
 With these companies, you set your asset allocation and they do the rest for you – automatically rebalancing and harvesting losses while you get on with your life.